dhlab-epfl/dhSegment-torch/README.md

 The no longer developed Tensorflow version can still be found at this [address](https://dhsegment.readthedocs.io).

-The original version was created by [Benoit Seguin](https://twitter.com/Seguin_Be) and Sofia Ares Oliveiëra at DHLAB, EPFL.
+The original version was created by [Benoit Seguin](https://twitter.com/Seguin_Be) and Sofia Ares Oliveira at DHLAB, EPFL.

 The complete rewrite in Pytorch was done by Sofia Ares Oliveira and Raphäel Barman.
 Current development is currently pursued by Raphaël Barman.